Detect anomalies

 The Editor role or higher is required to create, run, and view anomaly detection jobs.
 To learn more, refer to Assign user roles and privileges.

-The anomaly detection feature in Observability automatically models the normal behavior of your time series data — learning trends, periodicity, and more — in real time to identify anomalies, streamline root cause analysis, and reduce false positives.
+The anomaly detection feature in Elastic Observability Serverless automatically models the normal behavior of your time series data — learning trends, periodicity, and more — in real time to identify anomalies, streamline root cause analysis, and reduce false positives.

 To set up anomaly detection, you create and run anomaly detection jobs.
 Anomaly detection jobs use proprietary machine learning algorithms to detect anomalous events or patterns, such as: